FelipeABG/admin-dashboard/README.md

 <h1 align="center">Admin Dashboard Odin Project</h1>

-<p align="center">This is a web project made with HTMl and CSS to learn the fundamentals of grid display.</p>
+<p align="center">This is a web project made with HTML and CSS to learn the fundamentals of grid display.</p>

 <img src="src/img/readme.jpeg"></img>